How to Read a Startup P&L Without Missing What Matters

 What COGS and gross profit tell you

 Gross profit is revenue minus COGS.
-Gross margin tells how much remains before acquisition, payroll, overhead, and one-time spend.
-If margin compresses, founders should inspect pricing, plan caps, usage limits, free-tier economics, and cost-to-serve mechanics.
-An AI feature can improve engagement while narrowing gross margin if usage costs are too heavy; payment processing can look small per transaction and still become material at scale.
+Gross margin shows how much revenue survives product delivery before acquisition, payroll, overhead, and one-time spend.
+When margin compresses, founders should inspect pricing, plan caps, usage limits, free-tier economics, and cost-to-serve mechanics.
+An AI feature can deepen engagement while narrowing margin if serving costs are heavy; payment processing can look small per transaction and still become material at scale.

 How to read operating expenses